Search our site using the box above

 We’re always looking for that item of rarity, exclusivity, peculiarity or intrigue to include in our auctions.

 You will often find rare items for sale at our Fine Sales and our Interiors sales from the esoteric to those of more popular appeal.
-Collectors’ items for sale feature in a dedicated section in our Fine Sale which takes place three times a year.
+Collectors’ items for sale feature in a dedicated section in our Fine Sale which takes place four times a year.

 If you are interested in selling collectors’ items please get in touch with us to arrange a valuation of your collection.